Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 Conclusion

 It was a nice wedding in a wonderful location that features all Minnesotan history.
-I am glad the bride and the groom trusted me to create memories of their big day!
+I am glad the bride and groom trusted me to create memories of their big day!

-If like them you want a relax wedding in a nice victoria house, just call me and send me an email.
+I hope they will enjoy their pictures for years to come.
+If, like them, you want a relaxed wedding in a nice Victorian house, just call me and send me an email.